orchardman333/crist-apples/README.md

 # Crist Farms

-The application provides a front-end single-page web application for Crist Bros.
-Orchards to enter data into their AWS MySQL instance.
-There are four components to this applications:
+This repository provides a single-page web application for Crist Bros.
+Orchards to enter data into a MySQL instance.
+The components to this application include:

 Under Active Development
 1. Orchard Run Load
 2. Time Form for Employees

-Coming Later
+3. Pack Bin
-1. Pack Bin
+4. Storage Transfer
-2. Storage Transfer
+5. Orchard Run Sale

 This application is written using a hybrid form of the MEAN stack.
 It utilizes:
 Node.js, Express web framework, AngularJS, and MySQL.